Sustainable Helsinki

 60+ public saunas

-Seaside swimming happens year-round—yes, even in winter—with heated sea pools like Allas Sea Pool in the heart of the city!
+Seaside swimming happens year-round—yes, even in winter—with many saunas along the coastline.

 The world’s most sustainable destination

-Helsinki has been named the #1 sustainable city destination in the world by the Global Destination Sustainability Index for two years running (2024 and 2025).
+Helsinki has been named the #1 sustainable city destination in the world by the Global Destination Sustainability Index for three years running (2024, 2025 and 2026!).
 The GDS-Index uses 76 indicators that evaluate destinations’ sustainability performance across four key areas: Destination Management, Supplier, Social, and Environmental.
 This isn’t a coincidence—it’s a result of years of intentional choices, built into the city’s strategy and daily life.
 Clean.
 Fair.
 Green.
 Safe.
 Humane.

 Travel light travel slow